Updated: June 22, 2022

 UO COVID-19 Vaccination & Booster Shot Requirement

-COVID Shot Requirement: The UO requires all students to be fully vaccinated against COVID-19.
-See CPVID-19 FAQs below for more information about what "fully vaccinated" means.
+The UO requires all students to be fully vaccinated against COVID-19 and receive a COVID-19 booster shot as soon as you are eligible.
+See COVID-19 FAQs below for more information about what "fully vaccinated" means.

 Vaccination requirement – Student Process: